 Moroccans are used to dealing and bargaining with tourists so they will always start from a higher price than what they are actually willing to sell you the particular piece for.
-What you should buy in Essaouira for quality and price is the argan oil, but if the prices they give you are similar to European prices, discard them.
+What you should buy in Essaouira for quality and price is argan oil, but if the prices they give you are similar to European prices, discard them.

 Ana's Traveller Tip

-8. How to get to Essaouira on your own
+How to get to Essaouira on your own

 The easiest option to get to Essaouira from Marrakech is to do it with an organized tour; besides the price is very affordable, private transport allows you to save on logistics and waiting time (something that in a country like Morocco can be an important plus).
 However, there are also other transportation alternatives from Marrakech:

-Hire a cab
+Hiring a cab

-In Marrakech, it is common negotiate with some cab drivers a price per day and during the day the cab is at your disposal to go wherever you want.
+In Marrakech it is common to negotiate with some cab drivers a price per day and during the day the cab is at your disposal to go wherever you want.
 It can be an option if you want to visit more places besides Essaouira, but it will not be cheap (although you can always negotiate the price) and it will not be the most comfortable since most cabs in Morocco are not exactly luxury and driving is not the safest in general terms.

 If the experience of going to Essaouira from Marrakech calls to you, you are in luck, the location of the capital of Morocco has many other points to make excursions during your visit.
 This is the case of excursions to spend the night in the desert, excursions to other villages in the region, or excursions to see natural passages.
-You can read more about what to visit while traveling in Marrakech in this article about Camel Rides and Tickets and this one about Day Trips and Excursions from Marrakech.
+You can read more about what to visit while traveling in Marrakech in this article about Camel Rides and Tickets in Marrakech and this one about 12 Day Trips and Excursions from Marrakech.

 Frequently asked questions

-What can I see at Essaouira?
+What to see in Essaouira?